Characters of the Marvel Cinematic Universe: A–L: Fandral the Dashing

+Fen

+Princess Fen (portrayed by María Mercedes Coroy) is Namor's mother who gave birth to him in 1571 and later died in the 17th century.

+As of 2025, the character has appeared in one project: the film Black Panther: Wakanda Forever.

 Wilson Fisk / Kingpin

 John Flynn

-John Flynn (portrayed by Bradley Whitford) is a senior agent of the Strategic Scientific Reserve.
-After the end of World War II, Peggy Carter is among the agents stationed under him though he never assigns her to field work.
-Though he wants to officially punish her after she goes against orders and successfully retrieves the mysterious Zodiac serum, she is promoted to head of S.H.I.E.L.D. alongside Howard Stark, with him now working under her.
+John Flynn (portrayed by Bradley Whitford) is a senior agent of the Strategic Scientific Reserve under whom Peggy Carter is stationed after the end of World War II, though he never assigns her to field work despite her background and is, at times, disrespectful and misogynist towards her.
+On Howard Stark's orders, he informs Peggy that she will run then newly formed organization, S.H.I.E.L.D., with Howard.